scriptype/writ-cms/readme.md

 And it ends like this.
 ```

-You can also add metadata like this at the beginning of a post file
+You can also add metadata like this in the beginning of a post file
 ```
 ---
 type: text